Once a year, Black History Month is celebrated to give tribute to African Americans who made notable contributions to different fields.

 - As an Adjunct Professor with Relay Graduate School of Education, Aiken tutors and instructs service elementary school teachers who are working on their Miller Analogies Test.

 Ernest Everett Just

 Ernest Everett Just was a famous African American educator and biologist who pioneered research in the many areas of Physiology, including fertilization, hydration, experimental parthenogenesis, cell division, hydration, ultraviolet carcinogenic radiation effects on cells, and dehydration in living cells.

-- He pioneered studies and research fertilization, hydration, experimental parthenogenesis, U.V. carcinogenic radiation effects, cell division, and dehydration in living cells in Physiology
+- He pioneered studies and research on fertilization, hydration, experimental parthenogenesis, U.V. carcinogenic radiation effects, cell division, and dehydration in living cells in Physiology.

 - He was the editor of three periodicals.

 - He won the NAACP’s first Spingarn Medal for outstanding achievement by a Black American back in 1915.

 - From 1920-1931, Everett Just became a Julius Rosenwald Fellow in Biology of the National Research Council.
 This position allowed him to work in Europe back when racial discrimination significantly hindered his opportunities in the U.S. He wrote several research papers, including “General Cytology,” published in 1924.
 He co-authored it with other respected scientists from the University of Chicago, Princeton University, the National Academy of Sciences, and the Marine Biological Laboratory.

 When talking about Virginia Randolph, the name is directly coined with vocational training, thanks to her distinctive educational style where common sense, creativity, and parents’ involvement go hand in hand.